drpump/stock-watcher/README.md

 * KAFKA_BOOTSTRAP
     Kafka bootstrap host+port for publishing quotes to Kafka.
 Default is `dev-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092` (strimzi k8s cluster called `dev-cluster` in `kafka` namespace)
 * KAFKA_DISABLE
     If set to any value, kafka will not be used.
-Quotes will be printed to stdout in JSON format.
-Intended primarily for troubleshooting without kafka, but you could feed it elsewhere.
+Quotes will be printed to stdout in JSON format and price + count metrics will still be accessible on the FastAPI endpoint.
 * ALPACA_POLL
     Polling interval in seconds, default is 60s (same as bars interval)
 * SERVICE_PORT
     Port to use for HTTP serve prometheus metrics and livez/readyz (health) checks.
 Default is 8004.
-Retrieve metrics from `http://localhost:${SERVICE_PORT}/metrics`.
+Retrieve metrics from `http://localhost:${SERVICE_PORT}/metrics/`.

 ## Implementation and behaviour notes